osteele/p5-server/docs/proxy-cache.md

 the same sketches without an internet connection.

-The `p5 cache warm` command can also be used to pre-load the cache with import paths for p5.js and its community libraries, and with the CSS frameworks and other helpers that the p5 server itself uses.
+The `p5 cache warm` command can also be used to pre-load the cache with import paths for p5.js and its community libraries, and with the resources that the p5 server itself uses to display, for example, directory pages, the split-screen browser, and error pages.

 ## Disabling the Cache

-To run the server without the cache, run the `p5 server` command with the `--no-cdn-cache` option.
+To run the server without the proxy cache, run the `p5 server` command with the `--no-proxy-cache` option.

 The files created by `p5 build` and `p5 generate` do not reference the CDN servers directly, and do not depend on the cache.
 The cache is only used when